 6. Door Does Not Fully Open

 While a door that does not close all the way is a problem, so, too, is one that will not open.
-If your door does not open all the way, you have an issue that needs repair.
+If your garage door won’t open all the way, you have an issue that needs repair.
 Damaged rollers or an up limit that needs readjusting could keep your door from opening completely at any time of the year, but sometimes, the weather will affect your door’s ability to open.

 Cold weather can stiffen the rollers, keeping them from working as they should in raising your door.
 You may need to make seasonal adjustments to the opener’s sensitivity.
 However, most garage doors manufactured in the last 15 years take the effects of the cold into account, and this problem occurs more rarely in newer models.